whyjustin/magic-mirror-voice/README.md

 Hopefully the team at node-java will issue a fix to prevent the need to downgrade Electron, the rebuild will still be necessary.

+## Configuration

+This module relies heavily on the work done by Amazon to get Alexa Voice Services working on the Raspberry Pi.

 ## Sample Configuration